bugsnag/bugsnag-php/README.md

 ###setBeforeNotifyFunction

 Set a custom function to call before notifying Bugsnag of an error.
-You can use this to call your own error handling functions, or to add custom tabs of data to each error on your Bugsnag dashboard.
+You can use this to call your own error handling functions, to add custom tabs of data to each error on your Bugsnag dashboard, or to modify the stacktrace.

 To add custom tabs of meta-data, simply add to the `$metaData` array that is passed as the first parameter to your function, for example: